-As I gazed out over the long line of humanity as it snaked around the building across the crowded parking lot, boom boxes blaring out Seger songs to serenade the bleary-eyed throng, my mind drifted back nine years earlier to my first time seeing Bob perform.
-It was another Saturday about mid-afternoon in Summer 1971 in a cornfield in Northwest Ohio, where Seger was about fifth down the bill of mostly regional Detroit acts.
+As I gazed out over the long line of humanity as it snaked around the building across the crowded parking lot, boom boxes blaring out Bob Seger songs from his entire career including Against the Wind to serenade the bleary-eyed throng, my mind drifted back nine years earlier to my first time seeing Seger perform.
+It was another Saturday about mid-afternoon in Summer 1971 in a cornfield in Northwest Ohio, where Bob was about fifth down the bill of mostly regional Detroit acts.
 As it turned out, he was on sabbatical from rock’n’roll, accompanying himself with just an acoustic guitar.
 Many years later Bob would explain to me that it was his journeyman period for becoming a better songwriter because, unlike with a band, when you perform solo there’s no place to hide.
 Every phrase, every chord, every note is laid bare.

 Apparently Bob Seger learned his lessons well.
 That Memphis concert sold out in advance, as did practically every stop on the 1980 tour.
 Against the Wind was one of his seven Top 10 multi-platinum albums in a row.
 And by the way, Seger didn’t forsake rock’n’roll very long : he ended that acoustic set in 1971 by calling out his friends David Teegarden and Skip “Vanwinkle” Knape for a rousing rendition of “ God, Love, and Rock’n’Roll “! –Redbeard